bigchaindb/site/_src/_guides/tutorial-rbac.md

     - How Role-based access controls work in BigchainDB
 ---

 Hi there!
-Welcome to our next tutorial about Role-based access controls (RBACs) in BigchainDB.
+Welcome to our next tutorial about Role-based access controls (RBAC) in BigchainDB.
 For this tutorial, we assume that you are familiar with the BigchainDB primitives (assets, inputs, outputs, transactions etc.).
 If you are not, familiarize yourself with the [Key concepts of BigchainDB](../key-concepts-of-bigchaindb/).
 We also assume that you have completed our [first tutorial](../tutorial-car-telemetry-app/).

-# About RBACs
+# About RBAC
 Role based access control is a way to restrict the system access to certain users.
-In BigchainDB this function enables the creation of hierarchies of role and permissions.
+In BigchainDB this function enables the creation of hierarchies of role and permissions as assets.
 Furthermore, users can be assigned roles to “act on behalf of” or “represent” other users or groups.

-In our case we propose different tribes where people have different roles, some can create proposals and some others can vote those proposals.
+In our example use-case scenario for this guide, we have different tribes or groups of users where they have different roles, users belonging to one tribe can create proposal assets and others can create vote assets on the BigchainDB blockchain.

+**Important note:** The BigchainDB RBAC module does not work out of the box in BigchainDB and a plugin [smart-assets](https://github.com/bigchaindb/bigchaindb-smart-assets) needs to be loaded with a specific [BigchainDB branch (kyber-master)](https://github.com/bigchaindb/bigchaindb/tree/kyber-master).
+The setup instructions are available in the [README.md](https://github.com/bigchaindb/bigchaindb-smart-assets/blob/master/README.md) of the smart-assets repository.

 {% include_relative _setup.md %}